ozok/OooPlayer/Readme.md

 * Tag editor
 * ReplayGain support
 * Online cover art downloader
-* Multiple playlist support

 Version and download location
 ---
-* Latest version of OooPlayer is 1.9
+* Latest version of OooPlayer is 2.0.0
 * You can download OooPlayer from http://www.fosshub.com/OooPlayer.html

 Licence